oliguo/Server-Certbot-XAMPP-Ubuntu/Ubuntu16.04/README.md

 ## --manual --manual-auth-hook --manual-cleanup-hook
 ```
-Yup, we need use above parameters to do our jobs after I found it is helpful to generate on 16.04.
+Yup, we need to use the above parameters to do our jobs after I found it is helpful to generate on 16.04.
 ```

-## Let's start, install certbot first and to do same steps like on 18.04
+## Let's start, install certbot first and to do the same steps like on 18.04
 ```
 Please check the point 3,4,5,6,7
 ```